The signed Varchenko Determinant for Complexes of Oriented Matroids: The Varchenko Determinant and Complexes of Oriented Matroids

-Let $(E,\mathcal{L})$ be a COM.
-In the following we assume that $(E,\mathcal{L})$ is \emph{simple}, i.e.\ In this setting the sign-vectors in $\mathcal{L}$ of full support are called \emph{topes} and $\mathcal{T}$ is the set of all {topes} of the COM.
+Let $\M=(E,\mathcal{L})$ be a COM.
+In the following we assume that $\M=(E,\mathcal{L})$ is \emph{simple}, i.e.\ In this setting the sign-vectors in $\mathcal{L}$ of full support are called \emph{topes} and their collection is denoted by $\Tscr$.